w3cping/privacy-request/.github/ISSUE_TEMPLATE/request-a-check-of-a-self-review.md

 ---
 name: Request a check of a self-review
-about: If you have completed a self-review, use this form to request that Privacy check it out.
+about: If you have completed a self-review, use this form to request that PING check it out.
 title: Spec_name 2021-mm-dd
 labels: REVIEW REQUESTED, SR, pending